-- SPOOLNUM= and TGSPACE=(MAX=) on the SPOOLDEF initialization statement - JOBNUM= on the JOBDEF initialization statement - · JOENUM= on the OUTDEF initialization statement - BERTNUM= on the CKPTSPACE initialization statement. - NODENUM= on the NJEDEF initialization statement. - 4.
-If problems occur when initializing the JES2 secondary, see both "Correcting a structure error of size" on page 212 and "Correcting a structure error of incorrect attributes" on page 212.
+- SPOOLNUM= and TGSPACE=(MAX=) on the SPOOLDEF initialization statement - JOBNUM= on the JOBDEF initialization statement - · JOENUM= on the OUTDEF initialization statement - BERTNUM= on the CKPTSPACE initialization statement. - NODENUM= on the NJEDEF initialization statement.

-- 5. Once JES2 is fully operational (after you receive the \$HASP400 message), verify that the coupling facility structure has been allocated by using the \$D CKPTDEF command to display the status of all defined JES2 checkpoint data - 6.
-After you have completed testing the checkpoint on a coupling facility, bring down the secondary JES2 member and invoke the JES2 reconfiguration dialog through operator command to forward the checkpoint data set to the coupling facility.
+- 4. If problems occur when initializing the JES2 secondary, see both "Correcting a structure error of size" and "Correcting a structure error of incorrect attributes." - 5.
+When JES2 is fully operational (after you receive the \$HASP400 message), verify that the coupling facility structure has been allocated by using the \$D CKPTDEF command to display the status of all defined JES2 checkpoint data sets. - After you have completed testing the checkpoint on a coupling facility, bring down the secondary JES2 member and invoke the JES2 reconfiguration dialog through operator command to forward the checkpoint data set to the coupling facility.

-For complete instructions on how to use the checkpoint reconfiguration dialog, see "Operator-initiated entrance into a checkpoint reconfiguration dialog" on page 241.
+For complete instructions on how to use the checkpoint reconfiguration dialog, see "Operator-initiated entrance into a checkpoint reconfiguration dialog" on page 228.